Select your programme and preferred start date to begin your application.

 The MSc by Research in Integrative Neuroscience is a one-year, full-time research programme covering all levels of modern neuroscience, which makes it an ideal programme to prepare you for a PhD.

 We include molecular, cellular, systems, regenerative, cognitive, clinical and computational neuroscience.
-We also allow you to choose your speciality right from the start, allowing you to shape your learning around your interests and career goals.
+We also allow you to choose your specialty right from the start, allowing you to shape your learning around your interests and career goals.

 You start with a taught component in the first 12 weeks, and attend ‘themed weeks’ which run in parallel with elective from which you choose your optional courses.
 The Elective optional courses include: